-Scott Bombaugh is Vice President of Engineering Systems for USPS.
-He assumed this role in January 2019 and has worked for the Postal Service for 1988.
+Scott Bombaugh is the current Chief Technology Officer and Executive Vice President for the US Postal Service.
+He assumed this role in November 2020, and has worked for USPS since 1988.

 Duties and Responsibilities

 An engineer by trade, Bombaugh oversees Engineering Systems, Enterprise Analytics, and Innovative Business Technology for USPS in his current role.
 According to USPS, the CTO vision is to create a competitive advantage by leveraging emerging technology and applied analytics, and to innovate in order to deliver operational efficiencies, generate revenue, transform organizational performance and establish technology-enabled products.